 How to be Autistic by Charlotte Amelia Poe

 This is a wonderfully honest account of life growing up on the spectrum.
 Undiagnosed until she was an adult Charlotte provides great insights into being autistic.
 It is written for everyone and will be enjoyed by autistic and neurotypicals alike.
 This is an easy read and one I really enjoyed reading and learnt a lot from.

 A Different Kettle of Fish by Michael Barton

 A Different Kettle of Fish by Michael Barton is a quick but fun read.
-Michael is a physics student with autism and this book takes you through a day in his life with a focus on bizarre idioms of the English language.
+The book takes you through a day in Michael’s life when he was a physics student with a focus on bizarre idioms of the English language.
 Very funny and makes some great points about our use of everyday language.

 Temple Grandin is probably one of the most famous autistic authors and her most famous books are Thinking in Pictures and The Autistic Brain both I would recommend as she provides a wonderful insight to autism.
 Some of the comments in the books are probably a little dated now but still worth a read.

 Building Language using Lego Bricks by Dawn Ralph and Jacqui Rochester